-Do the lessons of 1908 really apply today?
+Do the lessons of 1908 really apply today in this new century?
 Don’t we exist in modern times with modern conveniences and modern motivations?
 The answer lies in the image of the Hod Carrier.
-When I studied the photo, I was drawn to five important features – balance, dignity, spirituality, contribution and individualism.
+When I studied the photo, I was drawn to five important features: balance, dignity, spirituality, contribution, and individualism.

 I was impressed with the Hod Carrier’s attire.
 He was probably not the highest paid person on the crew, but he sure carries himself that way.
 Impeccably dressed with vest and hat (pre-OSHA) he exudes dignity.
 When I look at the pride in the eyes of the Hod Carrier I wonder why our industry struggles to attract young talent into the business today.
 There is dignity in work and there is a special dignity in the field of construction.

 The Hod Carrier’s frame invokes the image of the cross and reminds me of the intense spirituality that the immigrants brought with them to this already spiritual country.
 The image reminds us, in 2020, of how spirituality was an irreplaceable ingredient in the foundation of our society and in the foundation of our company during highly turbulent times.
 Let us not forget that this ingredient is readily available to us today, if we so choose.

 In his photo, August Sander decided to photograph the giver of bricks and not the receiver.
 His focus on the humble Hod Carrier reminds me of the immigrants’ willingness to contribute their skills to each other, to their families, and to the community.
 This philosophy of contribution is one of EDiS’ founding principles and can be witnessed today in every action by every EDiS employee.
 From retirees to new hires, from skilled laborers to engineers, from clerical staff to our valued field managers, selfless contribution is what sets EDiS apart.